Our Club motto is “We Drive Excitement” and to us the word “Motorsport” does not only mean car racing, it means “driving excitement”!

 Australian Photo Identification Card

 No other forms of Photo Identification will be accepted.

 If you are under 18 you must have a Parent or Legal Guardian accompany you, they will check you in and present one of the above listed forms of Government issued Photo Identification.

 Without a Parent or Legal Guardian, accompanying you and checking you in, you will not be permitted to participate.

 Please note in some instances a Passport and or Birth Certificate may be required to be presented if there are doubts about the age of a minor being checked in by a Parent or Legal Guardian.

 There are also other ways to enjoy Motorsport with the Club without driving your car!
 The best way is to volunteer to help at a Track Day or Supersprint.
 This way you get a trackside seat, a free lunch and a fun day of involvement.
 No experience is necessary as helpers will be provided with guidance and supervision on the day.
 By helping out at Supersprints you can also qualify for a CAMS Officials Licence which you will need if you want to volunteer at major events such as the V8 Supercars or Muscle Car Masters.

-For more information about what you can get out of our club’s Motorsport Program whether it be as a driver or a volunteer official please contact the Motorsport Director or one of the Motorsport Team:
+For more information about what you can get out of our club’s Motorsport Program whether it be as a driver or a volunteer official please contact one of the Motorsport Team:

 Motorsport Director: Paul Van Neijenhoff 0412 477 125